-Vienna is of the great capitals in Europe.
+Vienna is one of the great capitals in Europe.
 It’s a city with majestic architecture, plenty of things to do and see.
 It’s so full of interesting things that we suggest at very least 3 days to explore it before thinking of making day trips.
 Despite this, we also strongly suggest you take some time to have Vienna day trips to explore the other sides of Austria.

-Vienna is also ideally located right in the center of Europe, making it possible to also visit a few destinations outside Austria.
+Vienna is also ideally located right in the center of Europe, making it possible also to visit a few destinations outside Austria.
 We will explore some of those and explain why some might not be such a great idea.

-This post will explore long and short day trips, from Vienna international and internal tours, including historic cities, natural sites, and some magnificent buildings.
+This post will explore long and short day trips from Vienna, international and internal tours, including historic cities, natural sites, and some magnificent buildings.

 Best day trips from Austria